dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 ## Conclusion

 As we can see, Redux is an easy technology to reason about.
-Although not hard, correctly understanding its three main pieces (the store, reducers, and actions) is important before we move to other topics, like integrating with React. the single source of truth.
+Although not hard, correctly understanding its three main pieces (the store, reducers, and actions) is important before we move to other topics, like integrating with React.
+Together, Redux and React form a great foundation for modern Single Page Apps that has a great performance and that is easy to maintain.

-By the way, in our blog we have a create article that shows how to [secure React and Redux Apps with JWTs](https://auth0.com/blog/secure-your-react-and-redux-app-with-jwt-authentication/ ).
+By the way, in our blog we have an article that shows how to properly [secure React and Redux Apps with JWTs](https://auth0.com/blog/secure-your-react-and-redux-app-with-jwt-authentication/).
+Take a look at it if you are going to use these technologies in your next project.